LappleApple/feedmereadmes/README.md

 Many of us contribute to FOSS projects at work; we are lucky.
 You might not have this opportunity ... yet.
 Many of us non-devs working in the tech industry have created our own jobs.
 Our writing, editing and communications skills are valuable.

 One thing to keep in mind, in FOSS and in life: Go where it's warm.
 If a project creator treats you poorly, assert your boundaries.
 Seek collaborators who make you feel respected, appreciated, and "one of them."
 Don't settle for less.

-#### For GitHub First-Timers
-If this is your first time using GitHub, [this tutorial](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) can help you get started.
-You can also leave a comment in the Issues Tracker: add "HELP: [your questions/needs]" in your issue.